Goetsit/D-D-DR/README.md

 | 6           | Some swanky vampire named Astarion convinced the new hire to hand over all of your infrastructure diagrams, data, config files, passwords, secret keys... the whole shebang...
 This is a big ol' data breach.|

-Random External Occurences Roll 1d20
+Random External Occurences Roll 1d20 (Data Injects)

 | Roll        |Occurence    |
 | ----------- | ----------- |